Scrabo Tower: Name and location

 Nowadays, the tower on Scrabo Hill is usually just called Scrabo Tower and is visited for its views and surroundings.
 However, its original name was Londonderry Monument or Memorial.
-That name referred to the Marquesses of Londonderry and only indirectly to the town or county of that name, which is 87 miles away.
+That name referred to the Marquesses of Londonderry and only indirectly to the city or county of that name, which is 87 miles away.
 The marquesses owned much ground around the hill.
 The hill and tower rise over the town of Newtownards, 10 mi east of Belfast.
 As the tower dominates the town, it is often used as an emblem for Newtownards.
 The tower is built on the site of a prehistoric hill fort.
 Scrabo is pronounced /'skræboʊ/ according to the British Broadcasting Corporation (BBC) or /'skrɑːboʊ/ according to the pronunciation heard on the Placenames Database of Ireland website.
 The pronunciation is attested in the old spelling variant 'Scraboh'.

 The Northern Ireland Place-Name Project derives the name from Irish screabach meaning "thinly covered rock" or "rough stony land".
 It was anglicized 'Scrabock' in the 16th century.
 Screabach is also the Irish name of Scrabo townland, in which the hill stands.
 Another suggestion is that the name comes from Irish scraith bó, meaning "sward of the cow", "cow pasture", or "sod of the cow".

 History

 Origins

 The tower commemorates the 3rd Marquess of Londonderry, who was born Charles William Stewart in 1788.
 He fought in the Napoleonic Wars.
-He became married twice first Catherine Bligh and then Frances Anne Vane.
+He married twice, first to Catherine Bligh and then to Frances Anne Vane.
 His second wife was a rich heiress and the marriage contract obliged him to change his surname to hers, which explains why he was first called Stewart and later Vane.
 He succeeded his half-brother Viscount Castlereagh as marquess in 1822 and became owner of the family estate in County Down.
 The estate's great house, Mount Stewart, became his Irish residence but after his second marriage he lived mostly in England.

 In 1854, when the 3rd Marquess died, his eldest son, Frederick Stewart, 4th Marquess of Londonderry, and his widow, the dowager marchioness, decided to build him a monument.
 As these two were not at good terms, each conceived and pushed his or her own project.
 Two monuments resulted: the Irish tower discussed here and an equestrian statue in Durham, England.